apigee/opencommerce/README.md

 This will interactively prompt you for your Edge and BaaS credentials, and will then create / deploy all relevant bundles and artifacts and will provision the **OpenCommerce Sandbox** on your own Org.

+## Support
+This is an open-source project of the Apigee Corporation.
+It is not covered by Apigee support contracts.
+However, we will support you as best we can.
+For help, please open an issue in this GitHub project.
+You are also always welcome to submit a pull request.

 ## Design
 The APIs provided are configurable to connect to your own Commerce backend and / or provide your own consent apps.
 The following sections will help you understand this solution so that you can go about this on your own.